Connecting MySQL Server data in to Blazor DataGrid Component

 }

-The server-side management of the PerformAggregation method is necessary only for the Footer Template aggregation.
-There is no need for explicit handling of the Aggregate operation for the Group Footer template and Group Caption template.
+The server-side implementation of the PerformAggregation method is required only for Footer aggregates.
+Explicit handling is not necessary for Group Footer aggregates or Group Caption aggregates.

 Handling paging operation

-When employing the CustomAdaptor, handling paging operation involves overriding the Read or ReadAsync method of the DataAdaptor abstract class.
+When implementing CustomAdaptor, paging is managed by overriding the Read or ReadAsync method of the DataAdaptor abstract class.

 • RAZOR